-I’ve visited some unusual temples in my time in Thailand but I don’t think I’ve seen any that rivals the uniqueness of Wat Samphran Dragon Temple.
-The Dragon Temple, as it’s more commmonly called derives its name for very obvious reasons – the huge dragon that is wrapped around the 17-story building.
+I’ve visited some unusual temples during my time in Thailand, but I don’t think I’ve seen any that rivals the uniqueness of Wat Samphran Dragon Temple.
+The Dragon Temple, as it’s more commonly called derives its name for obvious reasons – the colossal dragon wrapped around the 17-story building.

 My First Encounter With A Dragon

 I first saw a photograph of Wat Samphran Dragon Temple about six months previous to writing this and instantly wanted to see it for myself.
 The temple sits roughly 40 kilometres west of Bangkok in Nakhon Pathom, far away enough to feel like you’re getting out of the city but not too far that it feels you’ve spent half your life travelling there.

 I’m not a ‘car person’ but being driven in Thailand is, for me, an incredibly enjoyable experience.
 The cars and motorbikes weave in and out of each other, all searching for that extra inch of space like a horde of ants scurrying on a tree.
 A country in which the traffic lights are more of a suggestion to stop than an order.

 We drove along Sathorn Road before crossing the snaking Chao Phraya River via the Taksin Bridge, a huge six-lane bridge that also has space for the BTS Skytrain.
 The tall, shiny skyscrapers of Bangkok soon gave way to the low-roofed houses of its suburbs, each one zipping by in a flash as the car careered this way and that.

 As we drove further away from Bangkok, the roadside began to fill with small restaurants and motorbike showrooms.
 The main feature of the roadside though were billboards advertising newly built condo’s.
 If you can tell the strength of an economy by deciphering the number of new houses, then Thailand is positively booming.